 Now let’s take those examples one step further by extending the number of reactions – we used Splice’s Experiment Costs Calculator to do the math for us: we increased the number of reactions and compared the cost of performing them in 20 µl reaction volume on 96-well plates and in 10 µl reaction volume on 384-well plates.
-We took the price-per-reaction values noted above to calculate the costs and then calculated the cost difference between both approaches and plotted them – see figure below.
+We took the price-per-reaction values noted above to calculate the costs and then calculated the cost difference between both approaches and plotted them (Figure 1).

 We see that if a lab opts for a 384-well qPCR cycler over the 96-well type (saving the price difference of 10,900 EUR or 13,453 USD), they would break even with the 77th full qPCR plate – corresponding to roughly 29,600 reactions.
 If we were to include the costs of primers, probes and labor costs, the difference would only increase.

 How to invest these savings is every lab’s individual decision.
-They can be used to maintain lower cost per reaction or be invested in more producing more replicates, more controls, etc. that increase the confidence of their final qPCR results.
+They can be used to maintain lower costs per reaction or be invested in more: producing more replicates, more controls, etc. that increase the confidence of their final qPCR results.

 Hopefully, we’ve demonstrated that it is worthwhile to do some number crunching on how many reactions you will be performing with your new thermocycler.
 Although costs savings are not immediate, they are substantial and should play an important role in your purchase decision.
 When buying a qPCR machine, it is essential to look a little into the future and perform a few calculations that include reagents and consumables as well – you might end up saving money.